Frank Field, Baron Field of Birkenhead: Personal life

 Field was admitted to hospital after collapsing during a meeting in March 2015.

 On 22 October 2021, Field announced that he was terminally ill and had spent time in a hospice.
-Baroness Meacher read out a statement from him in the House of Lords during a debate on the Assisted Dying Bill.
+Baroness Meacher read out a statement from him in the House of Lords during a debate on the Assisted Dying Bill, which he supported.

+In a January 2023 interview with The Guardian, Field revealed he had been suffering from prostate cancer for ten years and it had spread to his jaw.
+He remarked: "It's a strange experience taking so long to die."

+Field died at a care home in London, on 23 April 2024, at the age of 81.